 With reference to the issue of sustainability, the independent directors shared the importance of integrating sustainability into the company's activities, as well as into the definition of strategies and remuneration policy, also on the basis of an analysis of the relevance of factors that may affect the generation of value in the long term.
-In this regard, the independent directors also shared the opportunity - also for the purpose of socialising the activities carried out by the Sustainability Committee for the benefit of the entire Board of Directors - to organise special induction initiatives concerning the ESG (Environmental, Sustainability & Governance) issues on which the Company and the Group intend to focus for the future.
+In this regard, the independent directors also shared the opportunity - also for the purpose of socialising the activities carried out by the Sustainability Committee for the benefit of the entire Board of Directors - to organise further induction initiatives concerning the ESG (Environmental, Sustainability & Governance) issues on which the Company and the Group intend to focus for the future, including in light of the macroeconomic situation.
+The opportunity to organise induction initiatives on cybersecurity and the impact of digitalisation in the various company departments, was also discussed, including in terms of the effect on employment.